masogit/am-browser-doc/docs/features/insight.md

 >6.Click Save Tab will get a confirm view.You cotinue clik Confirm Button.It will save the Graph.

-If you want to see the Graph detials,you should clik Expand Tab.It
+If you want to see the Graph detials,you should clik Expand Tab.

 If you want to see the Graph item detials,you should click the item.